 There are a number of different kinds of projects involving data collection, research, audit, service evaluation, Quality Improvement (QI) initiatives, case notes studies, student thesis, etcetera.
 All of them require formal authorisation from the Trust before participants can be approached or data collected.

+For projects meeting the definition of research, you then need to determine whether your study also requires NHS Reseaerch Ethics Committee (REC) review.
 Once again, the Health Research Authority (HRA) has developed a Do I need NHS REC approval? on-line tool to assist you.

 You must also bear in mind that all research taking place in the NHS must both be assessed by the HRA and receive confirmation from the R&D Office at each proposed NHS site that they have the capacity and capability to support the project before work, including the recruitment of participants, may begin.
 This applies to all research conducted in the NHS, including work undertaken by students, and there is currently no 'fast track' process for either HRA or Trust approval.
 There are, however, certain conditions ELFT applies to all student research projects.

 As of March 2014, ELFT became a NOCLOR partner.
 The team at NOCLOR can support research submissions.
 They will review your draft and identify any areas which need to be amended.
 There is a guide to the Research Life Cycle which will assist you in all aspects of your project; mandatory training is also provided.
 All applications to conduct a research project should be submitted through the noclor office and not to the research office at ELFT.

 Applications to the HRA are prepared with the support of your research sponsor; if you wish ELFT to sponsor your project you must contact noclor to arrange this.
 Only the Trust R&D Office is authorised to sign IRAS forms on behalf of the sponsor.

 For more information, see our page on HRA Approval.